daticahealth/cks-docs/source/sections/service-config-tutorials/ingress.md

 **Certificate Chaining**

 In production, it is common for a certificate to be part of a cert chain, each one validating the trust of the one before it until you reach the Root Certificate Authority.
 In the simplest example, a Root CA would sign an Intermediate CA, which could then be used to sign your leaf certificate(s).
-This allows the Root CA to remain locked away, while still being able to sign new leaf certificates using the shorter-lived Intermediate CA. It is important that the TLS Secret contains full chain of certificates up to (but not including) the  public trusted root in order for an end-user to verify the chain of trust.
+This allows the Root CA to remain locked away, while still being able to sign new leaf certificates using the shorter-lived Intermediate CA. It is important that the TLS Secret contains the full chain of certificates up to (but not including) the public trusted root in order for an end-user to verify the chain of trust.

 A chain of certificates would look like this: